 Where shall I pick up my RV?
 Los Angeles/Las Vegas/Salt Lake

-- Now seeing as everything happens at Black Rock City which is in the middle of a desert, you obviously need to fly-in or make your own way to a suitable pick-up point for an RV rental.
+Now seeing as everything happens at Black Rock City which is in the middle of a desert, you obviously need to fly-in or make your own way to a suitable pick-up point for an RV rental.
 The most popular spot is Reno, a 3.5-hour drive (110 miles) to Black Rock.
-However, demand here always exceeds supply.
+However, demand for RV Rental Burning Man here always exceeds supply.
 The same situation applies in San Francisco, which was Burning Man’s original spiritual home at Baker Beach back in 1986.
 You can try, but you’ll be lucky to land a San Francisco RV.
 But do remember that RVs outside of San Franciso and Reno are generally cheaper and you can also enjoy a longer, scenic drive to the festival.

 It’s one of the biggest weeks in the motorhome rental calendar, where demand far exceeds supply.
 Don’t be surprised if RV rates are somewhat higher than at other times of the year – everyone is at it, so adapt a reflective, forgiving, Burning Man-style attitude, because there’s nothing you can do about it.
+Another important point to keep in mind is that your RV rental will be filthy by the end of Burning Man - in the dusty desert environment, this is inevitable.
+Most RV rental companies will charge a hefty cleaning fee for vehicles returned dirty - this can usually be avoided by returning the rental in a clean and tidy state.
 But it’s not all bad… remember, if a few of you are travelling in your motorhome you can split the cost, so it could be around $70 bucks per night accommodation depending on numbers.
 But here’s what you need to know about how the major RV rental companies work with regards to Burning Man:

-Cruise America has been in business for more than 40 years and is a major player in RV rental for Burning Man 2016.
+Cruise America has been in business for more than 40 years and is a major player in RV rental for Burning Man 2018.
 They ‘flex’ their rates for Burning Man, which basically means that as the RVs get booked, prices rise.
-They are a massive company so you have to get in as soon as possible.
+Just be aware that the security deposit increases to $1000 over the Burning Man period.
 Returning the vehicle in good shape is absolutely essential, or you will lose your deposit.

-- Apollo vehicles are a maximum of three years old and they are an international brand with a good reputation.
+Apollo vehicles are a maximum of three years old and they are an international brand with a good reputation.
 Generally sleeping up to five adults, you will have to pay a Burning Man surcharge but there are no other hidden costs – just make sure you tell Apollo where you are going.

-- Jucy green vehicles aren’t difficult to spot and their ‘Champ’ sleeps up to four.
+Jucy green vehicles aren’t difficult to spot and their ‘Trailblazer’ sleeps up to four.
 Their fuel-efficiency is a major plus-point and the smaller vehicle can be easier to get around with than a larger vehicle.
 Although, like most suppliers, Jucy has a cleaning fee, you can get up to half of the fee back if you bring the vehicle back in the same state it was picked up in, saving you up to $350!

-Now you have the basics for your Burning Man Festival 2016 RV adventure.
+Now you have the basics for your Burning Man Festival 2018 RV adventure.
 But we want to know your tips and advice for other motorhome and RV adventurers.
 Have you been to Burning Man Festival before and possess inside knowledge?
 What have we missed?
 Do you have any questions you want answered?
 Please drop us an email in the comments section below.